antzGames/Godot_Vertex_Animation_Textures_Plugin/README.md

 - Animations tracks can be different frame sizes.
 - Ability to set a unique animation track per instance.
 - Ability to control the alpha channel for individual instances.
+- Ability to set a unique fps speed per animation track.
+- Animation tracks can loop or be a one-shot.
 - All the `MultiMeshInstance3D` features such as a unique transform (scale, rotation, and position) per instance.
 - Works on all renderers, and on HTML builds.